 Volcanoes National Park

 The park is located within the Virunga mountain ranges and is home to about 400 mountain gorillas and 10 habituated gorilla families.
 The park is characterized by thick forest and mountainous terrain that can make gorilla tracking strenuous but adventurous.
 Since Dian Fossy pitched camp in the Volcanoes national park, the country became a leader in global mountain gorilla conservation and research efforts – Visitors can arrange to see Dian Fosseys former research station and grave.
-Whereas mountain gorilla tracking is the main activity in the park, visitors can also spot forest elephants, forest hogs, golden monkeys, buffalo, birds, and several species of butterfly.
+Whereas mountain gorilla tracking is the main activity in the volcanoes national park, visitors can also spot forest elephants, forest hogs, golden monkeys, buffalo, birds, and several species of butterfly.
 The park has several volcanoes and mountains that are suitable for hiking like Bisoke, Sabyinyo and Karisimbi.
 Combining a gorilla safari in Rwanda with hiking one of the mountains is tiring but worth pursuing for the adventurous.

 Nyungwe Forest National Park